Benjamin K. Miller (judge): Supreme Court

 In 1984, he was elected to a ten-year term to the Supreme Court of Illinois defeating Democratic candidate and fellow Appellate Judge Jim Craven.
 Miller won re-election in 1994.

-He represented the 4th judicial district, which runs across central Illinois.
+Miller represented the 4th judicial district, which runs across central Illinois.

 While on the Supreme Court he served as chair of the Illinois Courts Commission from 1988 to 1991.
 He also dissented from the majority in a case that would have prevented the Harold Washington Party from being on the ballot in 1990.
 The U.S. Supreme Court used some of Miller's arguments in overruling the state court.

 In 1991, Miller was awarded an honorary Doctor of Law degree from the John Marshall Law School, and the "Carl Rolewick Memorial" award from the Lawyers' Assistance Program.

-He was elected Chief Justice of the Court in 1991 and served until January 1, 1994.
+Miller was elected Chief Justice of the Court in 1991 and served until January 1, 1994.
 During that time, he formed the Illinois Family Violence Coordinating Council to combat domestic violence.
 The Justice Benjamin K. Miller Recognition Award is an award named after him and is given to honor outstanding members of the community and judiciary for their work in preventing family violence.
 He focused on expanding judicial performance evaluations statewide.
 He added non-attorneys to disciplinary hearing boards that ruled on lawyer misconduct.
 He clarified the restrictions on political activity by judges and judicial candidates by amending the Code of Judicial Conduct.
 He also established the Special Commission on the Administration of Justice which produced reports on the management practices and administration of the state’s courts, and juvenile justice system.

 In 1997 Miller was openly critical of the conduct of then Chief Justice James D. Heiple who was accused of abusing his position during traffic stops and disobeying police.
 He testified during Heiple’s impeachment proceedings that Heiple had failed to let other court members know the seriousness of the Illinois Courts Commission’s investigation.
 The Illinois House of Representatives panel voted not to impeach Heiple though he did step down as chief justice but remained on the bench.

 Miller wrote the majority opinion for the court in overturning Andrew Wilson’s original murder conviction, which denounced forced confessions and police brutality.
 He also wrote opinions on rulings that upheld the state's guilty but mentally ill statute and ensured privileged communications between sex assault victims and rape crisis counselors.
 In all, he wrote 487 opinions, participated in over 2,000 cases, and evaluated over 20,000 requests for review.

 Miller retired from the court on February 1, 2001.
 At the time, he was the senior member of the court.
 He was known as a keen administrator who streamlined court activities and a moderate-to-conservative Republican.